eetay/javascript-async-tutorial/exercises/inOrder.md

 ### Exercise 3
 Using [node-fetch](https://humanwhocodes.com/snippets/2019/01/nodejs-medium-api-fetch/)
-Make a node.js script that makes a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) call to the [Star Wars API](https://swapi.co/) and get the opening crawl for each film in the series.
-Once you have finished that, loop through the array of planets for each movie and make more fetch calls to collect the name of each planet, organized by film.
-Then, console log an array of objects in which each object contains the opening crawl for a specific movie, along with the names of every planet featured in that movie.
+Make a node.js script that makes a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) call to the [Star Wars API](https://swapi.co/) and:
+A. Get the "opening crawl" for each film in the series.
+B. Loop through the array of planets for each movie and make more fetch calls to collect the name of each planet, organized by film.
+C. Then, console log an array of objects in which each object contains the opening crawl for a specific movie, along with the names of every planet featured in that movie.

 Some more ```fetch()``` documentation: [MDN: Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ### Exercise 4